Unknown Benefits of Drinking Beet Juice

 - Chop them into small pieces.

-- Add everything to a blender along with the lemon juice, if you choose.
+- Put everything into a blender along with the lemon juice, if you choose.

 - Process it until you have a homogeneous liquid.

 - Add a few ice cubes if you prefer to drink this beverage chilled.